mdn/content/files/en-us/learn/getting_started_with_the_web/how_the_web_works/index.md

 ## DNS explained

-Real web addresses aren't the nice, memorable strings you type into your address bar to find your favorite websites.
+Real web addresses aren't that nice, memorable strings you type into your address bar to find your favorite websites.
 They are special numbers that look like this: `63.245.215.20`.

 This is called an {{Glossary("IP Address", "IP address")}}, and it represents a unique location on the web.
 However, it's not very easy to remember, is it?
 That's why Domain Name Servers were invented.
 These are special servers that match up a web address you type into your browser (like "mozilla.org") to the website's real (IP) address.